 How to make homemade Turkish delight, a sweet and soft rose candy made with fragrant rose water.
 Coat them in icing sugar or coat them in dark chocolate and dried rose petals.
 This Turkish delight recipe makes forty pieces.

 This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-I didn’t grow up with rose candy but it wasn’t long after tasting Turkish Delight that I was hooked.
+I didn’t grow up with rose candy, but it wasn’t long after tasting Turkish delight that I was hooked.
 It’s sweet, gelatinous, pretty to look at, and can be intensely floral.
-If you haven’t tried it yet yourself, the aroma of sugary summery roses is a flavour that might surprise you with it’s deliciousness.
-In my mind, there’s are few things that can beat it as a candy but having the pieces coated in chocolate is one!
-A thin shell of deep flavoured dark chocolate paired with a sweet and gooey rose centre is hands-down my favorite treat.
+If you haven’t tried it yet, the aroma of sugary summery roses is a flavor that might surprise you with its deliciousness.
+In my mind, few things can beat it as candy but having the pieces coated in chocolate is one!
+A thin shell of deep-flavored dark chocolate paired with a sweet and gooey rose center is hands-down my favorite treat.
 Make this Turkish delight recipe to enjoy yourself, or share it with friends and family as homemade gifts.

 Chocolate Turkish Delight Recipe